amkige/tm351-conda/README.md

 # Getting Started

+## 1. Download & Install Miniforge
+Miniforge is a wrapper to easily setup Conda.
+[Click Here to Download](https://conda-forge.org/download/).
+Follow instructions to install into your OS.
+Now you can run Conda via the Miniforge prompt in the Start menu on Windows, or via `~/miniforge3/bin/conda` on Mac & Linux.

-## 1. Clone Repository
+## 2. Clone Repository
 Clone or download this repository.
 ```
 git clone https://github.com/amkige/tm351-conda.git
 ```

-## 2. Download & Install Miniforge
-Miniforge is a wrapper to easily setup conda.
-[Click Here to Download](https://conda-forge.org/download/).
-Follow instructions to install into your OS.
-Now you can use conda via the Miniforge prompt in the start menu on Windows, or `~/miniforge3/bin/conda` on Mac & Linux.

 ## 3. Create TM351 Environment
-1. Update base packages
+1. Run Conda using the Miniforge prompt from the Start menu on Windows, or via `conda` command on Mac and Linux.
+Ensure (base) appears in the command prompt, indicating the base environment is active like so:
     ```
+    (base)>
+    ```

+2. Update base packages

+    ```
     conda update -n base -c conda-forge conda
     ```
+3. Navigate to the `tm351-conda` directory

+    ```
+    cd tm351-conda
+    ```

-2. Create `tm351` environment from the `environment.yml` file
+4. Create `tm351` environment from the `environment-win.yml` or `environment-unix.yml` file for windows or Mac/Linux respectively.

     ```
     # Windows